 - Feeling full.
 This can feel like indigestion or heartburn.
 You may feel like you’re choking.

 - Nausea or vomiting.

-If you have any questions or concerns when you go home, you will be provided a phone number before you leave the hospital to call a nurse.
-Nurses are available 24/7 to answer your questions.
+If you have any questions or concerns when you go home, you will be provided a phone number before you leave the hospital.
+We are available 24/7 to answer your questions and concerns.